 As you approach turn 10 you need to be on the left.
 There is a 100 metre braking marker to help you with your braking.
 The braking area is on a downhill part of the track.
 Turn 10 is a 135 degree corner and is arguably the trickiest and most crucial corner on the circuit - get it right and you will have good speed down the front straight.
 Just before turn in for a very late apex at the end of the kerb, you will need to be back to second gear.
 At the late apex you should be on full power allowing the car to drift out to the concrete ripple strip on the outside of the circuit on exit.
 As you accelerate down the main straight you will grab third gear before the start of the Armco and then fourth well before the start/finish line.
 Remember to keep to the left along the Armco on the main straight.

 And that’s a lap of Wakefield Park.
-As shown on the above map, note that the Club uses a start/finish line in the fish hook, rather than the traditional one on the main straight.
+As shown on the above map, note that the Club previously used a start/finish line in the fish hook, rather than the traditional one on the main straight.
+Since 13 September 2015, we have adopted transponder timing with the traditional start/finish line on the main straight.